 - Diabetes or another medical condition that restricts healing.

-- Ineffective techniques used by other providers in Washington, DC.
+- Ineffective techniques used by other providers in the area

 How to Know if Your Dental Implants Are Failing